Orlando Arcia Player Props: Braves vs. Rockies

 Orlando Arcia At The Plate

-- Arcia has eight doubles, five home runs and 15 walks while batting .327.
+- Arcia has eight doubles, five home runs and 16 walks while hitting .329.

-- Arcia has picked up a hit in 68.8% of his 48 games this season, with multiple hits in 35.4% of those games.
+- Arcia has reached base via a hit in 34 games this year (of 49 played), and had multiple hits in 17 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.